 These guidelines are not inflexible rules of law.
-Instead, recognizing the complexities of human behavior, administrative judges apply the guidelines in conjunction with the factors listed in the adjudicative process.
+Instead, recognizing the complexities of human behavior, administrative judges apply the guidelines in conjunction with the factors listed in AG $\P$ 2 describing the adjudicative process.
 The administrative judge's overarching adjudicative goal is a fair, impartial, and commonsense decision.
-According to AG \P 2(a), the entire process is a conscientious scrutiny of a number of variables known as the "whole-person concept."
+According to AG $\P$ 2(c), the entire process is a conscientious scrutiny of a number of variables known as the "whole-person concept."
 The administrative judge must consider all available, reliable information about the person, past and present, favorable and unfavorable, in making a decision.

 The protection of the national security is the paramount consideration.
-AG ¶ 2(b) requires that "[a]ny doubt concerning personnel being considered for national security eligibility will be resolved in favor of the national security."
+AG $\P$ 2(b) requires that "[a]ny doubt concerning personnel being considered for national security eligibility will be resolved in favor of the national security."

 Under Directive ¶ E3.1.14, the Government must present evidence to establish controverted facts alleged in the SOR.
 Under Directive ¶ E3.1.15, the applicant is responsible for presenting "witnesses and other evidence to rebut, explain, extenuate, or mitigate facts admitted by the applicant or proven by Department Counsel."
-The applicant has the ultimate burden of persuasion to obtain a favorable security decision.
+The applicant has the ultimate burden of persuasion to obtain a clearance favorable decision.